Romagnola

-The Romagnola is a breed of cattle from the Emilia-Romagna region of Northern Italy.
+The Romagnola is an Italian breed of cattle from the Emilia-Romagna region of northern Italy.
 It belongs to the Podolic group of grey cattle.
-Romagnola cattle were used principally as draught beasts in the past; since the mechanisation of agriculture in the middle of the twentieth century they have been bred primarily for beef production.
+The cattle were used principally as draught beasts in the past; since the mechanisation of agriculture in the mid-twentieth century they have been bred primarily for beef production.

 History

 As with other European grey cattle, it has been suggested that the Romagnola breed derives from Podolian cattle from the steppes of eastern Europe, possibly brought to Italy by invading Goths in the fourth century AD or by the Lombard king Agilulf.
 This hypothesis is based on the zoological theories of the nineteenth century, going back to the Bos taurus podolicus of Johann Andreas Wagner.
 It is not supported by modern genetic, zoological or archaeological research.

-There were in the past a number of local sub-types of Romagnola cattle, including the Bolognese in the area of Bologna, the Ferrarese in the area of Ferrara, a mountain type ("di monte") and a lowland type ("gentile di pianura").
+There were in the past a number of local sub-types of the Romagnola, including the Bolognese in the area of Bologna, the Ferrarese in the area of Ferrara, a mountain type ("di monte") and a lowland type ("gentile di pianura").
 Selective breeding towards the modern type began in about 1850, and the resulting stock won prizes both in Italy and abroad.
 In Paris in 1900 the Romagnola was judged jointly with the Hereford to be the "best beef breed".

 The Romagnola was however principally a draught breed, and was bred for that purpose, with massive and powerful foreparts and short strong legs.
-Following the progressive mechanisation of agriculture in the years after the Second World War the breeding strategy changed completely, and was directed towards beef production.
+Following the progressive mechanisation of agriculture in the years after the Second World War, the breeding strategy changed completely, and was directed towards beef production.
 To this end, cross-breeding with Chianina cattle was attempted, but did not give the desired results.
-A herd book was established in 1963.
+A herd-book was established in 1963.

 More than 80% of the registered Italian population is in Emilia-Romagna; there are small populations in Abruzzo, Basilicata, Campania, Calabria, Lazio, Lombardy, the Marche, Puglia, Tuscany and the Veneto.
 Some animals were exported to Scotland in the early 1970s and the breed is present in small numbers in Great Britain, Ireland, North and South America, Australia, New Zealand and Africa.